followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/scrolling/mode.md

 The following scrolling modes are available in the widget:

 - **Standard**
-All rows are loaded at once.
-Scrolling appears only if the widget height cannot fit all rows.
+Rows are rendered at once or by pages if [paging](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/paging/) is enabled.
+Scrolling appears only if all the rows cannot fit into the widget's height.

 - **Virtual**
-Rows are loaded when they get into the viewport and removed once they leave it.
-Use this mode if a user should be able to scroll data jumping from one row to another.
+This mode is an alternative to paging where pages are rendered when they get into the viewport and removed once they leave it.
+Use this mode if a user should be able to scroll data by pages.

 When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `TreeListScrollingMode` enum.
 This enum accepts the following values: `Standard` and `Virtual`.
 <!--/fullDescription-->